slightlyoff/history_api/app_history.md

 - Intercepting cross-document navigations, replacing them with single-page navigations (i.e. loading content into the appropriate part of the existing document), and then updating the URL bar.

-- Performing single-page navigations that create and pushing a new entry onto the history stack, to represent a new conceptual history entry.
+- Performing single-page navigations that create and pushing a new entry onto the history list, to represent a new conceptual history entry.

-- Navigating backward or forward through the history stack via application-provided UI.
+- Navigating backward or forward through the history list via application-provided UI.

-- Synchronizing application or UI state with the current position in the history stack, so that user- or application-initiated navigations through the history stack appropriately restores application/UI state.
+- Synchronizing application or UI state with the current position in the history list, so that user- or application-initiated navigations through the history list appropriately restore application/UI state.

 The existing [history API](https://developer.mozilla.org/en-US/docs/Web/API/History) is difficult to use for these purposes.
 The fundamental problem is that `window.history` surfaces the joint session history of a browsing session, and so gets updated in response to navigations in nested frames, or cross-origin navigations.
-Although this is an important view for the user, especially in terms of how it impacts their back button, it doesn't map well to web application development.
+Although this view is important for the user, especially in terms of how it impacts their back button, it doesn't map well to web application development.
 A web application cares about its own, same-origin, current-frame history entries, and having to deal with the entire joint session history makes this very painful.
-Even in a carefully-crafted web app, a single iframe can completely mess up the application's history stack.
+Even in a carefully-crafted web app, a single iframe can completely mess up the application's history.

 The existing history API also has a number of less-fundamental, but still very painful, problems around how its API shape has grown organically, with only very slight considerations for single-page app architectures.
 For example, it provides no mechanism for intercepting navigations; to do this, developers have to intercept all `click` events, cancel them, and perform the appropriate `history.pushState()` call.
-The `history.state` property is a very bad storage mechanism for application and UI state, as it disappears and reappears as you transition throughout the history stack, instead of allowing access to earlier entries in the stack.
-And the ability to navigate throughout the stack is limited to numeric offsets, with `history.go(-2)` or similar; thus, navigating back to an actual specific state requires keeping a side table mapping history indices to application states.
+The `history.state` property is a very bad storage mechanism for application and UI state, as it disappears and reappears as you transition throughout the history list, instead of allowing access to earlier entries in the list.
+And the ability to navigate throughout the list is limited to numeric offsets, with `history.go(-2)` or similar; thus, navigating back to an actual specific state requires keeping a side table mapping history indices to application states.

 To hear more detail about these problems, in the words of a web developer, see [@dvoytenko](https://github.com/dvoytenko)'s ["The case for the new Web History API"](https://github.com/dvoytenko/web-history-api/blob/master/problem.md).
 See also [@housseindjirdeh](https://github.com/housseindjirdeh)'s ["History API and JavaScript frameworks"](https://docs.google.com/document/d/1gLW_FlR_wD93ZWXWmH14q0UssBaR0eGMk8njyr6p3cE/edit).

 ## Goals

-Overall, our guiding principle is to make it easy for web application developers to write applications which give good user experiences in terms of the history stack, back button, and other navigation UI (such as open-in-new-tab).
+Overall, our guiding principle is to make it easy for web application developers to write applications which give good user experiences in terms of the history list, back button, and other navigation UI (such as open-in-new-tab).
 We believe this is too hard today with the `window.history` API.

 From an API perspective, our primary goals are as follows: